Whirr

+Whirr (originally known as Whirl) is an American shoegaze band from Modesto, California.
+Formed in 2010, the group currently consists of vocalist and guitarist Loren Rivera, guitarists Nick Bassett and Joseph Bautista, bassist Eddie Salgado, and drummer Devin Nunes.

+History

-Whirr is a shoegaze band from the San Francisco Bay Area.
-The group formed in 2010, originally as Whirl, but had to legally change its name after a woman performing acoustic covers of Black Sabbath songs trademarked the name and threatened a lawsuit.
+Originally known as Whirl, the band had to legally change its name after a woman performing acoustic covers of Black Sabbath songs trademarked the name and threatened a lawsuit.
 Whirr's shoegaze sound is often compared to My Bloody Valentine and Slowdive.
-Founding guitarist Nick Bassett also played in the band Deafheaven surrounding and including the release of their 2011 album Roads to Judah.

-History
+The band underwent numerous personnel changes before settling on their current lineup in 2013.

 Whirr self-released a demo cassette and the EP Distressor before signing to Tee Pee Records in 2011.
 The band released June that year, followed by their 2012 debut album, Pipe Dreams.
 The latter was met with a generally positive reception from music critics.
+On October 16 of the same year, the band released a split with Anne on Run for Cover Records.

 Whirr released the Around EP on July 9, 2013, and toured to support it that August with the band Nothing.
 As a result of touring together, members of Nothing and Whirr formed a side project called Death of Lovers, and Whirr and Nothing released a split EP.
 Bassett then joined Nothing on bass and toured with them.
 Bassett also started a new indie pop project with former Whirr vocalist Alexandra Morte called Camera Shy, while guitarist Joseph Bautista joined Best Coast as a touring member.

 On September 23, 2014, Whirr released their second studio album, Sway, on Graveface Records.

 On October 25, 2019, Time Well Recordings announced that Whirr would be releasing their third studio album, Feels Like You.
-It has been rumored to be their final record despite any confirmation of this by the band or recording studio.
 Initially intended as a vinyl only release, the album was made available through the band's website as a limited pressing of 650 copies which sold out within the first day.
 Following this, the album was leaked online and the band opted to do an official digital release made available on Bandcamp.

 On February 14, 2023, Whirr announced the release of a live album – titled Live In Los Angeles.
-Orders of the album came with two new songs recorded in January 2023 at Earth Analog Studios Muta and Blue Sugar.
+Orders of the album came with two new songs recorded in January 2023 at Earth Analog Studios "Muta" and "Blue Sugar".